Toshihide-Sakao/nyan-catto-w/README.md

-# 🐱 Nyan & Bongo Browser Mod
+# 🐱 Catto Zen Mod
 A delightful collection of feline-themed modifications for your browser's sidebar!
 Bring some cat energy to your browsing experience.

 ## ✨ Features